Stocks savaged, Italy on lockdown, prisons in uproar as coronavirus spreads

 Police and fire trucks massed outside the main prison in the northern town of Modena, the site of some of the worst violence.

-Barkeepers in Rome and Milan said police had visited them to warn that they risked closure if they let customers huddle together at the counter, or crowd behind the till.
+Barkeepers in Rome and Milan said police had visited them to warn that they risked closure if they let customers huddle together.

 “We went into the cafe together but were told to stand far apart.
 It was really odd because we are friends,” said Ilaria Frezza, a 21-year-old student.